-Acetaminophen (Tylenol): Ingestion causes destruction of red blood cells, respiratory distress, facial edema, liver failure and is often fatal.
+Acetaminophen (Tylenol)—Ingestion destroys red blood cells, respiratory distress, facial edema, liver failure, and is often fatal.
 This medication is metabolized by the liver and is specifically toxic to cats.

-Cleaners/Detergents: Cats are typically exposed to cleaners either through direct ingestion or indirectly by grooming the substance from their fur.
-Clinical signs include: drooling, vomiting, difficulty breathing.
+Cleaners/Detergents—Cats are typically exposed to cleaners either through direct ingestion or indirectly by grooming the substance from their fur.
+Clinical signs include drooling, vomiting, and difficulty breathing.

 - Lawn and garden products